derhansen/sf_event_mgt/README.md

 * Configurable payment methods
 * Calendar view with possibility to navigate to next/previous month
 * Automatic cache clearing when event has been changed in backend
+* Lots of signal slots to extend the extension with own funcionality

 **Background**